31 Hygge Home Decor Ideas to Cozy Up Your Space will give you recommendations on making your living space become a welcoming space.

 I love to show off my collections and have them in full view for everyone to see.
 My vintage paintings are in every room of my house.

 The blue-tinted mason jars I collect hold my grains and dried beans and are displayed on a shelf.
-And my collection of cookbooks are pretty much everywhere in little stacks that I can pick up and browse through.
+My collection of cookbooks are pretty much everywhere in little stacks that I can pick up and browse through.

-Is there a way you can display the things you love and make them part of your decorating plan?
+Is there a way you can display the things you love and make them part of your hygge home decorating plan?

 Curtains are such a beautiful accessory to your windows.
 They are also a wonderful way to draw out the colored accessories in your room.